mark-me/mark-me.github.io/_pages/tutorials/clustering-mds/clustering-mds.md

 ## Gower distance
 Gower's General Similarity Coefficient one of the most popular measures of proximity for mixed data types.
-The explanation of it's workings is a bit more complex and beyond the scope of this tutorial.
+For each variable type, a particular distance metric that works well for that type is used and scaled to fall between 0 and 1.
+Then, a linear combination using user-specified weights (most simply an average) is calculated to create the final distance matrix.
 Calculating the

 # Applying multidimensional scaling